liemlyquan/Twitter-CS2016Oct/README.md

 * [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 Refer to this guide for help on implementing unretweeting.
 * [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 * [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

+### Milestones
+* 2016/10/30 10:54, required features are done

+### Reflection
+* 2016/10/30 10:54, the required function is done at the time of written.
+Again, I was not able implement more features due to high workload (or maybe just procrastination), anyway, since I committed to finish this in a better manner, this will be continued next week
+* [PLAN] 2016/11/01, finish optional features
+* [PLAN] 2016/11/02, UI and error handling

 ### Walkthrough of the app
 ![App Walkthrough](https://raw.githubusercontent.com/liemlyquan/Yelp-CS2016Oct/master/Yelp.gif)